 PQC – Post-Quantum Cryptography

-A quantum computer operates on the basis of the quantum mechanical principles superposition and quantum entanglement.
-The unit of information in a quantum computer is called qubit.
-In contrast to classical bits, which either have the value 1 or 0 and are therefore in one state or the other, a qubit is a superposition of these states.
-This means that it is both 0 and 1 at the same time and assumes both states.
-The phenomenon of quantum entanglement is the second principle of quantum mechanics that applies to qubits.
-This principle allows qubits to interact and influence one another regardless of the distance and medium between them.
+A quantum computer operates based on the quantum mechanical principles of superposition and quantum entanglement.
+The unit of information in a quantum computer is called a qubit.
+Unlike classical bits, which can only take the value 0 or 1 and therefore exist in one of two states, a qubit can exist in a superposition of these states.
+This means it can represent both 0 and 1 at the same time.
+Quantum entanglement is the second key principle of quantum mechanics that applies to qubits.
+It allows qubits to interact with and influence each other regardless of the distance or medium between them.

 Standardization